CoEDL/nocfl-js/README.md

 When creating a new item you need to

--   \- pass in a domain name (really, this is just a string prefix but a domain name is a good option)
+-   \- pass in a `prefix` name (a domain name is a good option)
--   \- pass in the primary class of the data type (e.g. Collection, Item, Person etc)
+-   \- pass in the primary `type` of the data type (e.g. Collection, Item, Person etc)
--   \- pass in the item identifier
+-   \- pass in the object identifier

-Both `id` and `className` must start with letter (upper or lowercase) and be followed by any number of letters (upper and lower), numbers and underscore.
+Both `id` and `type` must start with letter (upper or lowercase) and be followed by any number of letters (upper and lower), numbers and underscore.
 Any other characters will not be accepted and result in an error.
 Path creation will use the first letter of the identifier to prefix the item (this is configurable by defining the splay property in the constructor).
 The domain and class name will be lowercased.